ninjasphere/ninjasphere-snappy/docs/TESTING.md

 * Restoring a factory image which contains Ubuntu snappy
 * Connecting the sphere to a wireless network
+* Pair the sphere to Ninja Blocks cloud service
-* Pairing a Zigbee Power Socket
+* Pair a Zigbee Power Socket
-* Gestures
+* Check that gestures are working
+* Check the LED matrix is working

 # setup